 Take your new crank out of its packaging and locate the clip that comes with it.

-If the clip is not installed the handle (as shown in the photo below the clip), you'll need to install it.
-The actual position of the clip might differ depending on the car your own and type of crank you by, but they are likely very similar.
+If the clip is not installed in the handle (as shown immediately above), you'll need to install it.
+The actual position of the clip might differ depending on the car your own and the type of crank you buy, but they are likely very similar.

-For mine, the clip fit into the window crank very easily as shown in the third picture.
-You can just install it by hand.
-No tools needed.
+For mine, the clip fit into the window crank very easily as shown.
+You can just install it by hand; no tools are needed.
 Just squeeze the clip and slip it into the handle.
 Let go and it will lock itself in.